ewanzd/shakey/README.md

 [Shakey](https://en.wikipedia.org/wiki/Shakey_the_robot) is the first general-purpose mobile robot to be able to reason about its own actions.
 In this project we simulate to logic part in [prolog](https://en.wikipedia.org/wiki/Prolog) to help shakey find an optimal way.
 For to do this we used the automated planning method [STRIPS](https://en.wikipedia.org/wiki/STRIPS).

+This project is our entrance in the world of artificial intelligence.

 ## Getting started

 Clone github repo